cel-esx/EGL314_TeamB/README.md

 <br><br>

 <header>You will also need 2 softwares in order to get the full experience</header> <br>
-1) GrandMa3 - This is the lighting software...
+1) <b>GrandMa3</b> - This is the lighting software...
 Remeber in the python code, input the IP address and it's port number correctly <br>
-2) Reaper Software - This is for the audio..
+2) <b>Reaper Software</b> - This is for the audio..
 Remeber in the python code, input the IP address and it's port number correctly